gl2012/AngularCRUD/README.md

-This angular Demo application develops in VSCode  and it uses  CRUD WEB API operation to retrieve ,add and delete data  in  MSSQL database .
+This angular10 Demo application develops in VSCode  and it uses  CRUD WEB API operation to retrieve ,add and delete data  in  MSSQL database .

 # Angular10Demo